History of Toronto Pearson International Airport: Airport Express / Airporter Service

 From 1979 to 1993, Gray Coach operated the Toronto Airport Express interurban bus service to Toronto Pearson International Airport.
 It ceased operations after the operator's sale to Greyhound Bus Lines of Canada.
 It was replaced by Pacific Western Airport Express.

 Terminal 3

-Terminal 3, which opened on February 21, 1991, was originally built to offset traffic from the former Aeroquay 1 and former Terminal 2.
+Terminal 3, which opened on February 21, 1991, was originally built to offset traffic from the original Terminal 1 and Terminal 2.
 Terminal 3 was designed by B+H Architects and Scott Associates Architects Inc. The terminal, initially referred to as "Trillium Terminal 3" or the "Trillium Terminal", was originally built as a private venture and was the base of operations for the now defunct Canadian Airlines International.

 The 484-room hotel adjacent to Terminal 3, was opened as a Swissôtel, also on February 21, 1991.
-In 1993 the hotel building was taken full control by Sheraton Hotels and Resorts as the Sheraton Gateway Hotel, which still owns the building to the present day, even after Sheraton became a wholly-owned subsidiary of Marriott International since 2016.
+In 1993 the hotel building was taken full control by Sheraton Hotels and Resorts as the Sheraton Gateway Hotel, which still owns the building to the present day, even after Sheraton became a wholly owned subsidiary of Marriott International since 2016.